 2. Heat the oil in a large frying pan and fry to golden brown.
 Transfer to paper towels and let cool.

 3. The meat: in a large pan, mix the oil and onions.
 Fry over medium-high heat until the onion is transparent.
 Add the garlic, and fry a bit more.
 Add the meat and cook, mixing with a spatula to prevent forming lumps, about 5 minutes.
 Add the rest of ingredients.
-Season and mix well.
-Bring to a boil.
+Season, mix well and bring to the boil.
 Lower the heat to medium and cook, stirring occasionally, for about 15 minutes.
 Let cool to room temperature.
 Discard the bay leaves and thyme.

 4. The sauce: melt the butter in a large pot.
 Add the flour and stir.
 Gradually, add the stock and whisk to a smooth sauce.
 Cook until the sauce thickens, about 5 minutes.
 Turn heat off.
 Add the cheese, salt and nutmeg and stir.